veriservus/memcache_object/README.markdown

       Author.get_all_authors
     end

+Note that the `MemcacheObject::Proxy.new` call takes a block as a parameter - this is the block that is called to populate the cache.
+Standard block syntax (as in, both {} and do-end) are useful here - the do-end form is used above simply for clarity

 `AUTHORS` is now a fully-fledged proxy object.
 On first run, all that has happened is that the Proxy is initialised, but no data has been loaded.
 If you then access the `AUTHORS` constant, the data is initialized and returned